Cold Email for Accounting & Bookkeeping Firms (2026)

 | Crunchbase | Funding rounds, valuations, growth metrics | High-growth company targeting | $29–99/mo |

-| LinkedIn Sales Navigator | Job titles, company size, job changes | Finding business owners, finance directors | $99-149/mo |
+| Job titles, company size, job changes | Finding business owners, finance directors | Included with outreach | |

 CPAs must comply with professional standards in marketing:

-- Truthful advertising: Cannot make false or misleading claims about services or savings
+- Truthful advertising — cannot make false or misleading claims about services or savings

-- Confidentiality: Never reference client specifics without written permission
+- Confidentiality — never reference client specifics without written permission

-- Independence disclosures: Audit/attest clients require independence; disclose if providing other services
+- Independence disclosures — audit/attest clients require independence; disclose if providing other services

 {{yourName}}, CPA